aws-samples/aws-ddk-examples/cross-account-region-data-pipeline/README.md

 ## Initial setup with the DDK CLI

 At this time, the file in unzipped and you are in the directory.
-You will follow a set of commands depicted in the diagram below to configure and deploy ADK.
+You will follow a set of commands depicted in the diagram below to configure and deploy the Cross Account / Cross Region Pipeline.

-Continue to the steps below to set up ADK:
+Continue to the steps below to set up the deployment:

 Install AWS DDK CLI, a command line interface to manage your DDK apps